JWalkerMailly/Gmod-3D-Particle-System-Editor/README.md

 This would spawn the particle system at the map's origin for 2.5 seconds.

-## Disclaimer
+> [!WARNING]
-The editor's lifetime is also dependent on your tool's lifetime, so **if you die while creating a particle system, you risk losing your work** if you have not saved.
+> The editor's lifetime is also dependent on your tool's lifetime, so **if you die while creating a particle system, you risk losing your work** if you have not saved.
 If this were to happen, do not spawn the tool as it will reset your editor, simply navigate to the panel and 'Print' the configuration to your console.
 There is also an auto-save feature that saves your work every 30 seconds.
 This tool **may not be compatible with servers**, it was mainly designed for singleplayer use.
 The particle systems created with this tool **are compatible with servers**.